 From the 1970s to the 1980s, the Keffiyeh became a fashion accessory in America and other parts of the world.
 It also became popular in Asia when people wore it with camouflage clothes.

-This article will discuss when and where Keffiyeh originated and its benefits.
+In this article, we will discuss when and where Keffiyeh originated and its benefits.
 Furthermore, we will also tackle how to tie a keffiyeh properly.

 History of Keffiyeh